BenRogersWPG/WebSearch/README.md

 ![Example of Web Search being used on a code snippet from the right click context menu](images/web-search-context-menu.png)

+### `webSearch.allowManualSearch`

+Enable the extension to run when no text is selected, asking the user to enter a search query manually.
+Set to `true` to enable, `false` to disable.

 ### `webSearch.searchEngine`

 **DEPRECIATED** Single search engine to use for the Web Search extension.